haifengl/smile

 ./bin/smile

-Similar to the shell in Java, all major Smile packages are pre-imported.
-Besides, all high-level Smile operators are predefined in the shell.
+Similar to the shell in Java, all major SMILE packages are pre-imported.
+Besides, all high-level SMILE operators are predefined in the shell.

 By default, the shell uses up to 75% memory.
 If you need more memory to handle large data, use the option -J-Xmx or -XX:MaxRAMPercentage.
 For example,